List of USAID personnel who died while serving abroad

 Two pilots for Air America, John L. Oyer and Justin B. Mahoney, are listed as having been contracted by USAID while transporting a passenger whose name is still redacted by the CIA.
 However, Jack J. Wells, a public safety advisor, was also noted as having been on board the aircraft being piloted by Oyer and Mahoney when it was shot down.
 Air America was often used to transport building materials, food, medical aid and equipment, and many other supplies needed for development operations in Southeast Asia.
 Many pilots and aircraft owned by Air America were permanently assigned to USAID.
 Air America was also used for refugee resettlements, especially the evacuation of Hmong people from dangerous areas.

+Ragei Abdelfattah seen here returning to the United States on August 12, 2012.

 Not all USAID personnel killed were Americans.
-Rodrigo Santa Anna, for example, was a Filipino tasked with teaching English as a second language in a rural village in South Vietnam, where he was teaching a class of approximately 35 individuals.
+Rodrigo Santa Anna, for example, was a Filipino tasked with teaching English as a second language in a rural village in South Vietnam, where he was teaching a class of approximately 35.
 Members of the Viet Cong launched a Blitzkrieg-style attack on the village, and Santa Anna was captured.
 He is reported as having shouted "I'm not an American!" before being shot in the head.

 In contrast, only one USAID person, Ragei Said Abdelfattah, is currently listed as having been killed in Afghanistan.
 Similarly, only one USAID employee, Stephen Scott Everhart, is currently listed as having been killed in Iraq.

 Another fallen USAID employee, Nancy Ferebee Lewis, died after exposure to a toxic pesticide that was not approved for use in a domestic environment was sprayed in her embassy-owned apartment, launching an entire movement within the federal government to more closely monitor the dangers of pesticides used in domestic environments.

 The company Louis Berger Group, contracting for USAID in Afghanistan, lost over 200 personnel in Afghanistan prior to the year 2010.